timescale/docs/timescaledb/tutorials/promscale/promscale-how-it-works.md

 Conceptually, each row in the series table stores a set of key-value pairs.

 In Prometheus such a series is represented as a one-level JSON string.
-For example: `{ “key1”:”value1”, “key2”:”value2” }`.
+For example: `{ "key1":"value1", "key2":"value2" }`.
 But the strings representing keys and values are often long and repeating.
-So, to save space, we store a series as an array of integer “foreign keys” to a normalized labels table.
+So, to save space, we store a series as an array of integer "foreign keys" to a normalized labels table.

 The definition of these two tables is shown below: